srijandas07/VPN/README.md

 ## Get Started
 Before the start of VPN training, following steps should be completed

 * Create a new or use the existing configuration files stored in 'config' folder.
-The configuration files are specified by the model and the dataset type.
+The configuration files are specified by the type of model and the dataset to use.
 Refer to args defined in the main.py file for more details.

 * Specify the paths of following files needed as input for VPN in the config yaml file.
     * Skeleton : 3D pose data stored as npz files for each video clip
-    * CNN      : RGB video data of
+    * CNN      : RGB video data
     * Splits   : Training, Validation and Test video data splits

 * Make sure the necessary folders for storing model weights are created.

-* Currently, only NTU60 and NTU120 is working with this repo.
-Other datasets Smarthomes, NUCLA will be added in few weeks time.
+* Currently, only NTU60 and NTU120 is supported and config files and related files will be updated for other datasets Smarthomes, NUCLA later.

 ### Pre-Trained Models